TobiasPSP/doneland_sources/Tools/Devices/3D Printer/Filament/Storage/README.md

 ## Passive Drying

-Passive drying prevents moisture absorption using desiccants, like silica gel, without applying heat.
+Passive drying prevents moisture absorption in the first place by using desiccants, like silica gel, without applying heat.

 - **Use Color-Changing Silica Gel**: Monitors saturation levels (e.g., orange → green or blue → pink).
 - **Silica Gel Requirements**: 20–30g per spool for optimal effectiveness.
-- **Regeneration**: Heat silica gel in an oven at 100–120°C for 2–3 hours.
+- **Regeneration**: Heat standard (non-indicating) silica gel in an oven at 120°C to 150°C (248°F to 302°F) for 1–2 hours.
+For indicating silica gel, use a slightly lower temperature, around 105°C to 120°C (221°F to 248°F), to prevent discoloration or damage to the indicator dye.

-**Ideal Conditions**: Maintain relative humidity (RH) below 30% and temperature between 15–25°C.
+**Ideal Storage Conditions**: Maintain relative humidity (RH) below 30% and temperature between 15–25°C.

 Quality sellers ship their spools in airtight plastic bags and include small silica gel packs. **Do not throw these away.** They are designed to attach to your print spools and help keep humidity levels low, particularly when you store the spools in an enclosed container: